DanielCoutoVale/Dependencies/DUX-README.md

 # DUX FORMAT

-Here we shall explain the DUX format, a format for querying a Dependency Base, which is compatible with both Universal Dependencies (UD) and Intelligenti Pauca (IP).
+DUX is a format for querying a Dependency Base.
+It is compatible with both Universal Dependencies (UD) and Intelligenti Pauca (IP).

-A Dependency Base keeps named corpora with titled texts.
-Each text is stored as an enumeration of wordings and each wording is an enumeration of words.
-Every word in a Dependency Base has a serial id such as 13492342 and a structured id such as (ITTB, Gentiles, 1, 2), referring to the second word of the first wording of the text "Gentiles" from the corpus "ITTB".
-The DUX format is composed of two subformats.
-A DUX query and a DUX command.
+A Dependency Base keeps named corpora and their texts.
+Each text is represented as an enumeration of wordings and each wording is an enumeration of words.
+Every word in a Dependency Base has a serial id such as 13492342 and a structured id such as (ITTB, Gentiles, 1, 2).
+The structured id represents the second word of the first wording of the text "Gentiles" from the corpus "ITTB".
+The DUX format includes queries, updates, and documents.

 # DUX Query

-A DUX query is meant to retrieve a group of one or more words related to each other through links (dependencies or ties).
-In its simplest format, a DUX query is composed of a single word pattern.
-There are three ways of specifying a word:
+A DUX query is meant to retrieve a tuple of one or more words related to each other through `functions`, which can be either `dependencies` or `ties`.
+In its simplest format, a DUX query is composed of a single `word descriptor`.
+There are three different ways to describe a word:

 ```
-13492342
+[13492342]
-(ITTB, Gentiles, 1, 2)
+[ITTB, Gentiles, 1, 2]
 [aux #sum 'sit']
 ```